chef/chef-web-docs/content/reusable/md/search_key_nested.md

 wildcard search patterns.

-By combining wildcards with range-matching patterns and wildcard queries, it is possible to perform powerful searches, such as using the vendor part of the MAC address to find every node that has a network card made by the specified vendor.
+By combining wildcards with range-matching patterns and wildcard queries, it's possible to perform powerful searches, such as using the vendor part of the MAC address to find every node that has a network card made by the specified vendor.